ooni/spec/nettests/ts-018-whatsapp.md

 ## WhatApp web check

 WhatsApp web is the service by which users are able to use WhatsApp from a web browser on their computer.
 When using WhatsApp web users scan a QR code displayed in the browser from their phone to authenticate the web app.

 For the service to work a user needs to have whatsapp be working properly from their phone (it needs to be unblocked there) and if the "Keep me signed in" option is unticked their phone needs to be connected to the internet and be able to reach the whatsapp endpoints for the duration of the session.

 We check to see if WhatsApp web is working properly by doing a HTTPS GET request to the following URLs:

 * https://web.whatsapp.com/

 * http://web.whatsapp.com/

-If the HTTP(s) requests fail or the HTML `<title>` tag text is not "WhatsApp Web" we consider the endpoint to be blocked.
+We consider the GET for the HTTPS URL successful if we do not see any DNS, TCP connect, TLS, or I/O errors when fetching the URL.
+WhatsApp may return an 400 Bad Request response if the User-Agent header we use does not seem to be consistent with our ClientHello.

+The GET for the HTTP URL should not follow redirects.
+We consider it successful if the response redirects us to the HTTPS URL.

-If either one of the HTTP or HTTPS endpoints are blocked then we write in the
+If either one of the HTTP or HTTPS endpoints are blocked then we write in the report:
-report:

 ```json
 {